-How I Salvaged My Hair After a Bleach Disaster
+How I Salvaged My Bleached Hair After a Disaster at the Salon

-Simply put, I’ve never much of a “hair girl,” probably because I don’t have that exceptional of hair to begin with and I have always been okay with styling my super-fine locks in the most basic and easy of styles.
-(Ponytails, topknots, and sleek blow-outs are my jam.)
-Aside from the fact that I’ve been getting highlights since middle school (to my dad’s total chagrin), I have been pretty easy on my hair, religiously applying deep conditioners, heat protectants, and shine sprays to my vulnerable blond strands.
-I’m also very aware of how damaging continual blond processing can be, and I try to keep my appointments to a minimum throughout the year, happily embracing the recent grown-out roots trend.
+Simply put, I’ve never been much of a “hair girl,” probably because I don’t have that exceptional of hair to begin with and I have always been okay with styling my super-fine locks in the most basic and easy of styles.
+(Ponytails, topknots, and sleek blowouts are my jam.)
+Aside from the fact that I’ve been getting highlights since middle school, I have been pretty easy on my hair, religiously applying deep conditioners, heat protectants, and hair oils to my vulnerable blonde strands.

-Though I was a platinum-blond youngster, my natural hue has gradually darkened to a rather mousy shade of dishwater.
-Though I’ve considered dabbling in shades of browns and brondes, I have always identified as a blonde, and I can’t really imagine myself sporting any other shade.
-Over the years, I have tried to stay relatively consistent with colorists, however, after my go-to gal left my well-known (and highly regarded) Minneapolis salon, I was referred to someone new, who, for efficiency’s sake, I’ll call “Ashley.”
+Though I was a platinum-blonde youngster, my natural hue has gradually darkened to a rather mousy shade of dishwater.
+Yes, I’ve considered dabbling in shades of browns and brondes, but I have always identified as a blonde, and I can’t really imagine myself in any other shade.
+Over the years, I have tried to stay relatively consistent with colorists; however, after my go-to gal left my well-known (and highly regarded) Minneapolis salon, I was referred to someone new, who, for efficiency’s sake, I’ll call “Ashley” (not her real name).

-Since all of my previous color at the salon had been recorded, and since Ashley seemed to be a very capable colorist (she had landed a job at this prestigious salon, after all, right??), the first few appointments went well, and I still got the signature bright and buttery blond color I was accustomed to.
-However, three or four appointments in, I noticed that the tone of the blond that I would leave the salon with had changed, the end result being much too ashy for my liking.
+Since all of my previous color at the salon had been recorded and since Ashley seemed to be a very capable colorist (she had landed a job at this prestigious salon, after all), the first few appointments went well, and I still got the signature bright and buttery blonde color I was accustomed to.
+However, three or four appointments in, I noticed the tone was (very) off, the end result being much too ashy for my liking.

-After conversing with Ashley and once again showing her my old pictures (think packed-in, platinum-bright highlights), I felt confident as she began foiling and painting my hair.
-Finally, I was going to get my old color back, sans any more wasted money or disappointing results.
+After talking with Ashley and once again showing her my old pictures (think Julianne Hough–level brightness), I felt confident as she began foiling and painting my hair.
 So three hours later, after being shampooed, toned, and returned to the chair, I was instantly frustrated.
 My hair looked dark.
-Yes, hair always looks darker when it’s wet, but I had been blond for long enough that I knew what I should be seeing, and the ashy wet brown color that was glaring back at me in the mirror definitely wasn’t it.
+Yes, hair always looks darker when it’s wet, but I had been blonde for long enough that I knew what I should be seeing, and the ashy brown color I saw in the reflection was definitely off the mark.

 Praying for some kind of miracle, I bit my tongue, pursed my lips, and waited patiently as Ashley began drying my hair.
-Just as expected, however, the color didn't change.
-I had the exact dull, pallid blond that I had gotten at my previous two appointments.
-Without saying much, I got up, paid, and went out to my car, where, without a moment’s hesitation, I began to cry.
+However, just as expected, the ashy color didn't budge.
+Without saying much, I got up, paid, and went out to my car, where I immediately burst into tears.
 Realizing that yet again, I had paid an arm and a leg for a color I pretty much hated (and was far from what I asked for), my disappointment began to turn to anger.
 Fearing damage, I knew I wouldn’t be able to get my color redone for at least a couple of months, and I was at a complete loss about what to do.
 Finally, I decided to go back up to the salon and talk to Ashley.
 I knew that not much could be done color-wise, since I had just undergone a three-hour process, but at the very least, I felt I deserved my money back—or something.

 Upon seeing me back, Ashley immediately looked nervous and took me into a back room to talk.
-I told her that I wasn’t happy with the color and that it was far from what I had asked for.
+I told her I wasn’t happy with the color and pointed out how different it was than what I had asked for.
 Once again, I pulled out the pictures of my old hair and watched as Ashley studied them.
-After a few moments, I was bluntly informed that the only way she could get me that blond again would be by bleaching my entire head over all of the new highlights.
-When I asked if that would compromise the integrity of my hair, she reached out, grabbed a couple of strands in her hand, looked at them, and replied, “Your hair can handle it.”
+After a few moments, she bluntly informed me the only way she could get me that blonde again would be by bleaching my entire head over all of the new highlights.
+When I asked if it would compromise the integrity of my hair, she reached out, grabbed a couple of strands, examined them, and replied, “Your hair can handle it.”

 Keep scrolling for my saving-grace products, and find out how I used them!

 This pair by Alterna has the right ratio of protein and conditioners and is perfect for blondes (and any other fellow hair abusers).
-In fact, despite its protein content, the formula is gentle and balanced enough that it can be used daily (which is not the case for many protein-rich products).
+In fact, despite its protein content, the formula is gentle and balanced enough that it can be used daily.
 I used this shampoo and conditioner combo religiously for about a month and then began to alternate with an extremely moisturizing duo (see next slide).
 It truly helped rebuild and repair my strands, and I felt like my hair became stronger and more manageable after each and every use.
 Four years later, I still have these guys stashed in the bathroom for when my hair feels a little worse for the wear.

-This duo by Bumble and Bumble is crazy rich and über-hydrating.
-Typically, this rather heavy pair wouldn’t work with my super-fine locks, but considering their dry and desperate state, these two worked complete and utter magic.
+This duo by Bumble and Bumble is rich and deeply hydrating—exactly what dry, damaged strands crave.
+Typically, this heavy pair wouldn’t work with my super-fine texture, but considering their dry and desperate state, the combo worked utter magic.
 Not only is the scent amazing (think Hawaii in a bottle), but no other shampoo and conditioner has ever delivered such shine and softness.
-A word to the wise, however… a little goes a long way.
+A word to the wise, however: A little goes a long way.

-Still a staple in my everyday hair routine, this product stops tangles (which blondes are extra prone to) in their tracks.
+This product stops tangles (which blondes are extra prone to) in their tracks.
 I've used both the keratin-infused version and the original, both of which are great.
-Since I didn't even touch a blowdryer or flat iron for about six months, I relied on this light leave-in product to deliver shine, manageability, and natural body to my hair.
-The name doesn’t lie, people.
+Since I didn't even touch a blowdryer or flatiron for about six months, I relied on this light leave-in product to deliver shine, manageability, and natural body to my hair.

-So, have you ever had an epic hair disaster?
+So have you ever had an epic hair disaster?
 Which products do you swear by?
 Let us know in the comments below.